 The trail now overrun with loose rocks and water run-off leads to the camp for a brief rest and a hot lunch.
 The group charges ahead and I take my time, feeling the pressure on my lungs subside slowly as I descend.
 The hail begins again yet I force myself to take in the beauty around me; a necessary distraction from the pain plaguing my whole body.
 This once-in-a-lifetime adventure pushed every inch of my comfort zone in ways I expected and far too many more that I didn’t.

 Not long after they pass us our main guide comes into view out of the mist like a Peruvian Jesus come to save us.
-Came back to rescue us having finally noticed our absence and I am not too pleased, but grateful to see him.
+He had come back to rescue us having finally noticed our absence and I was not too pleased, but grateful to see him.
 He is not harsh, but pointedly curt when he addresses us both.
 “Follow my footsteps”, he says, “step exactly where I step!”

+My fellow straggler and exchange a quick side long glance at each other and then set out.
 I follow the young man in front of me who follows the guide’s steps around the slick, wet trail and onto the slippery, wet grassy patches just beside it.
 We slowly continue to make our way down and I’m praying I don’t plummet to my death from exhaustion and fever.
-We walk through the mud when I take notice of the most amazing forest of native trees.
+We walk deeper through the mud when I take notice of the most amazing forest of native trees.